-When it comes to genetic carrier screening, a negative result significantly reduces but does not eliminate the chance to be a carrier of those genetic conditions.
-The risk to be a carrier for these genetic conditions after a negative genetic test is called the residual risk.
+When it comes to genetic carrier screening, a negative result significantly reduces, but does not eliminate, the chance to be a carrier of those genetic conditions.
+The chance to be a carrier for these genetic conditions after a negative genetic test is called the residual risk.
 The residual risk will vary depending on the laboratory that runs the test and the type of testing that was performed.
 Your provider or genetic counselor can help you determine what your residual risk is after having a negative genetic carrier screening test.

 To be a carrier for a genetic condition generally means that you have one working and one non-working copy of a gene.
 Most of these genes follow autosomal recessive inheritance patterns, which mean that someone would have to inherit two non-working copies of a gene in order to develop that genetic condition.
 For example, if someone inherits a non-working copy of the CFTR gene from both parents, it causes cystic fibrosis.
 However, if someone carries one non-working copy of a gene, they generally do not have any symptoms.
-However, they are at risk to have a child that may have the genetic condition.
+However, they do have a higher chance to have a child that may have that genetic condition.

 Finding out that you and your partner are both carriers for the same autosomal recessive condition can be stressful.
 There are a couple of different options moving forward: either have prenatal diagnostic testing to find out of the baby is affected, or wait until the baby is born and then revisit the option of genetic testing.

-Prenatal diagnostic testing does, such as chorionic villus sampling (CVS) and aminocentesis, comes with some risk (generally a 1 in 200 to 1 in 300 risk for miscarriage from the procedure), but can provide a ‘yes’ or ‘no’ answer as to whether the baby is affected or not.
+Prenatal diagnostic testing, such as chorionic villus sampling (CVS) and aminocentesis, comes with some risk (up to a 1 in 200 (0.5%) to 1 in 300 (0.03%) chance for a complication that could lead to a miscarriage from the procedure), but can provide a ‘yes’ or ‘no’ answer as to whether the baby is affected or not.
 For most genetic conditions, diagnostic testing can be done after the baby is born.
 The decision of whether to move forward with prenatal diagnostic testing is very personal, and should be done after a talking through the risks, benefits, and limitations with your provider.

 The answer to this question may depend on many things, including how severe the condition is, and what your personal thoughts are around having a child with a genetic condition.
 If you find that you and your partner are carriers for the same recessive genetic condition, there are several options: